Chetwynd, British Columbia: Media

 Since the 1970s, the Chetwynd Communications Society has worked to establish radio and television service.
 For many years, they rebroadcast pre-recorded content to Chetwynd and surrounding communities via a telecommunications tower on nearby Wabi Mountain.
 On 5 December 1996, 94.5 CHET-FM—the town's first radio station—went on-air.
 Since then the station has expanded with a repeater tower in Dawson Creek at 104.1 and is now known collectively as Peace FM.
 Its programming uses a series of specialty programs such as metal, gospel, hard rock, and dance.
-Chetwynd's community television station, CHET-TV channel 55, began broadcasting on 8 March 2000, in a ceremony attended by Governor General Adrienne Clarkson.
+Chetwynd's community television station, CHET-TV channel 55, began broadcasting on 8 March 2000, in a ceremony attended by Adrienne Clarkson, then Governor General.
 The Chetwynd Communications Society also owns a series of low-powered repeaters that rebroadcasts selected Canadian and American stations via satellite.
 In addition, Chetwynd is served by CBUZ-FM 93.5, repeating CBC Radio One station CBYG-FM from Prince George.

 Two periodicals covered local news: the weekly newspaper Chetwynd Echo and the biweekly newsletter Coffee Talk Express.
 The Chetwynd Echo was created by the Chamber of Commerce in 1959 as The Chinook in a tabloid format.
 It was renamed the Weekly Advertiser in 1962 and the Chetwynd Echo in 1971 when it switched to a broadsheet format.
 The Chetwynd Echo closed in 2016, publishing its final edition on 6 January.